 Centrifuge the vial prior to opening.
 Reconstitute in water to a concentration of 0.1-1.0 mg/ml.
 Arg-C is activated by DTT Cysteine or other sulfhydryl containing reagents.
 The presence of calcium ions is essential.
 Arg-C is inhibited by oxidizing agents and sulfhydryl reactants and by Co2 Cu2 Cd2 and heavy metal ions.

-Store at +4°C for up to 1 month, or aliquot and store at -80°C for up to 12 months.
-Avoid repeat freeze-thaw cycles.
+Store at 4°C for up to 1 month, or aliquot and store at -80°C for up to 1 year.
+Avoid freeze-thaw cycles.

 UMOD / Uromodulin is the most abundant protein in mammalian urine under physiological conditions.
 Its excretion in urine follows proteolytic cleavage of the ectodomain of its glycosyl phosphatidylinosital-anchored counterpart that is situated on the luminal cell surface of the loop of Henle.
 This protein may act as a constitutive inhibitor of calcium crystallization in renal fluids.